 “Am I Too Old To Learn To Draw?”

 It’s never too late to become skilled at something new.
 Adults are often intimidated by the thought of learning new things.
 For example, when I was 50 I began to learn how to line dance.
 After a couple of years it became easy.
 I have had many students in their sixties and seventies who wanted to learn how to draw, even if they’ve never thought they had any natural talent.
 Learning to draw doesn’t mean you have to be a skilled “traditional” artist.
 The significant thing for someone embarking on a new educational journey is to move toward it with patience and allow yourself to surrender to the progression of learning.
 In art, as with academics, there is a learning curve; a process.

 I have many new students whose goal is to learn how to paint, however, I’ve learned over the years that the more understanding of drawing basics, and the more practice in drawing that a person has, the easier and faster it will be to learn to paint well.
 For painting is really drawing with a brush.
 As a beginner, when you study how to draw, have patience with the sequence, with the process of gaining agility.
 Understand that it’s perfectly fine to be a beginner (at anything!) and enjoy every little step; from learning new ways to hold a pencil, to learning how to see the basic shapes of something you want to draw, to refining and shading.

-One great way to learn to draw, and my most fabulous teacher made me do this over and over, is to copy drawings out of books or from Google searches.
+One great way to learn to draw, and my most fabulous teacher made me do this over and over, is to copy drawings out of books or from internet searches.
 I drew many eyes, ears, noses, feet, hands.
 I copied many figures and horses (my favorite).
 There are many wonderful how-to videos on YouTube and some great ones on this website.
 Have fun looking for resources.